trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

    DUAL_SCOPE_SET(<varName> [other args])

-It turns out that when you call ``ADD_SUBDIRECTORY(<someDir>)`` or enter a FUNCTION that CMake actaully creates a copy of all of the regular non-cache varaibles in the current scope in order to create a new set of variables for the ``CMakeLists.txt`` file in ``<someDir>``.
-This means that if you call ``SET(SOMEVAR Blah PARENT_SCOPE)`` that it will not affect the value of ``SOMEVAR`` in the current scope.
+It turns out that when one calls ``ADD_SUBDIRECTORY(<someDir>)`` or enters a ``FUNCTION`` that CMake actually creates a copy of all of the regular non-cache variables in the current scope in order to create a new set of variables for the ``CMakeLists.txt`` file in ``<someDir>``.
+This means that if you call ``SET(SOMEVAR Blah PARENT_SCOPE)`` that it will not affect the value of ``SOMEVAR`` in the current scope!
 This macro therefore is designed to set the value of the variable in the current scope and the parent scope in one shot to avoid confusion.

 Global variables are different.
-When you move to a subordinate ``CMakeLists.txt`` file or enter a function, a local copy of the variable is *not* created.
-If you set the value name locally, it will shadow the global variable.
-However, if you set the globlal value with SET(SOMEVAR someValue CACHE INTERNAL ""), then the value will get changed in the current subordinate scope and in all parent scopes all in one shot!
+When one moves to a subordinate ``CMakeLists.txt`` file or enters a ``FUNCTION``, then a local copy of the variable is *not* created.
+If one sets the variable locally, it will shadow the global variable.
+However, if one sets the global cache value with ``SET(SOMEVAR someValue CACHE INTERNAL "")``, then the value will get changed in the current subordinate scope and in all parent scopes all in one shot!

 GLOBAL_NULL_SET()
 +++++++++++++++++

-Set a variable as a null internal global (cache) variable (removes boiler plate).
+Set a variable as a null internal global (cache) variable (removes boiler-plate code).

 Usage::